-We also support a number of hospitals with Rainbows Palliative Care Specialist Nurses in both the Neonatal and Paediatric Units.
+We now have Rainbows Palliative Care Specialist Nurses in hospitals across all five counties of the East Midlands, supporting babies, children and young people in both the Neonatal and Paediatric Units.
 We provide expert clinical advice to staff and emotional support to families and staff.